The Evil of the Daleks

 Maxtible tries to get Waterfield to leave, insisting that Victoria must be somewhere around.
 Once Waterfield leaves, Maxtible discovers a small grey box on the floor.
 A Dalek emerges and tells Maxtible off for interfering with it.
 The Dalek orders Maxtible to fetch The Doctor for their “trip”.
 Maxtible ensures that if he does, The Daleks will reveal their secret.
 Waterfield overhears all of this and confronts Maxtible.
 Waterfield and Maxtible fight and Waterfield ends up being knocked unconscious.
 The Dalek returns and tells Maxtible that the grey box is a bomb and that he needs to find The Doctor now.
 Panicked, Maxtible goes to fetch him but cannot.
 Waterfield awakes to see Maxtible of the Daleks return to Skaro through the cubicle.
 The Doctor and Jamie find the stunned Waterfield, who manages to tell him what has happened.
 The trio make it to Skaro seconds before the bomb goes off.

-Kemel and Victoria are in a cell in The Dalek city.
+Kemel and Victoria are in a cell in the Dalek city.
 Maxtible arrives to explain to them how they’ve been transported across the galaxy.
 Victoria despairs but Kemel resolves to defend her.
 On the outskirts of the city, The Doctor, Jamie and Waterfield enter the cave system that The Doctor knows so well from his first visit to the city.
 The Daleks are furious with Maxtible for not bringing The Doctor with him to Skaro.
 Maxtible shouts at The Daleks for destroying his house, of the Daleks round on him, but an alarm soon rings.
 The Daleks check on Victoria and Kemel and infer that there must be other humans in the city.
 Victoria takes hope from this.
 Meanwhile, the Black Dalek encounters one of the three humanised Daleks, Omega, who proudly boasts how The Doctor gave him his name.
 Omega is taken somewhere central.

 Meanwhile, a Dalek escorts Victoria and Kemel to join Maxtible in a small cell.
 Maxtible is summoned.
 Victoria and Kemel hear his screams of agony.
 The Dalek returns for Victoria.
 In a tunnel, The Doctor, Jamie and Waterfield hear the screams and hurry on.
 They round a corner and meet a Dalek claiming to be Omega, but The Doctor quickly recognises it’s an impostor and pushes it over a cliff.
 A furious Victoria and Maxtible are returned to their cell.
 Victoria rounds on Maxtible for twisting her arm and forcing her to scream, knowing full well that it was bait for The Doctor.